JKYing/STAT433_HW/HW1.md

 ![](HW1_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-### There is no clear pattern.
-But as the delay time increases, especially after 50min, the proportion of cancelled flights increases.
+### There is no clear pattern, most of them are centered around zero.
+But as the delay time increases, especially after 50min, the proportion of cancelled flights increases a bit.